 - Frank and free discussions of issues confronting the industry

 Most Round Table attendees have three or more years of experience in localization project management.
 As a result, presentations and discussions deal with advanced topics.
 The format of the Localization Project Managers Round Table relies on short presentations, some of them impromptu, followed by extensive discussions involving as many attendees as possible.

-An Advisory Board is being organized to assist in the creation of an agenda and to facilitate the topics and presentations that will compose the 2018 Localization Project Managers Round Table.
-Ulrich Henes (Founder, The Localization Institute) and Willem Stoeller (PMP and Round Table Leader) will co-chair the Advisory Board.
-Photos and bios of the Advisory Board members will be included further down this page.
+An Advisory Board has been organized to assist in the creation of an agenda and to facilitate the topics and presentations that will compose the 2017 Localization Project Managers Round Table.
+Willem Stoeller (PMP and Round Table Leader) will chair the Advisory Board.
+Photos and bios of the Advisory Board members are included further down this page.